Obdam/AdventOfCode/README.md

-# AdventOfCode2020
+# Advent Of Code
-My attempt at the Advent of Code 2020.
+My attempts at the annual Advent of Code event.